gxf1212/notes/README.md

 # Notes Site

 This site shows some of my notes on Linux fundamentals, software installing and molecular dynamics simulation tutorials \& experiences.
-If I'm going to write notes on courses, I'll build a new, cleaner site for each one.
+If I'm going to write notes on courses, I'll build a new, cleaner site for each one. :smile:

 > You may notice that TOCs in sidebar and navigating bar are actually the same.